bhagya099/Task_planner_project/README.md

 6. pull request from your Github branch to GitHub main branch

 Bonus Features we want:
-> colour schemes selectable
+> colour schemes selectable <br>
-> collapsing task form once submitted
+> collapsing task form once submitted <br>
-> tasks are displayed in order of due date
+> tasks are displayed in order of due date <br>
-> tasks are visible on a calendar
+> tasks are visible on a calendar <br>
-> tasks have a priority button that will !important them to the top of the display order
+> tasks have a priority button that will !important them to the top of the display order <br>
->